 Let us start by splitting stress into 3 different categories:

-- Physical stress-this is stress you feel in your body, and comes from nutritional deficiencies, and incorrect eating habits for you.
+- Physical stresses-this is type you feel in your body, and comes from nutritional deficiencies, and incorrect eating habits for you.
 This is the one that we will primarily deal with tonight.
 Physical stress will make the other stresses less manageable.
 Your body sees stress in an additive way, in other words, it all adds up.
 If you have 10 units of physical stress, 4 units of mental stress, and 3 units of Spiritual Stress, you have an overall stress index of 17.

-- Physical stress-We use Nutrition Response Testing to deal with this.
+- Physical stresses-We use Nutrition Response Testing to deal with this.
 In a nutshell, cut down on sugar and carbs, up the protein and fats to balance blood sugar, and stress hormones.
 Address nutritional deficiencies in the body, especially those affecting the heart, liver, adrenal glands, brain, minerals, and hormones in the body.
 Also make sure that there in not a neurotransmitter imbalance that can be helped by organ support, herbal and amino acid supplementation.

-- Mental and Spiritual Stress-there is a fair amount of overlap of these two, so it’s better if we lump them together.
+- Mental and Spiritual Stresses-there is a fair amount of overlap of these two, so it’s better if we lump them together.
 Make a list of all the things you want to do in your life.
 Really do this, write it down.
 Are you doing them?
 Answer that question first.
 If you are not doing them, why not?
 If the answer is a person or a thing that is keeping you from what you are doing, that is a mental stress.